harvester/docs/docs/advanced/vgpusupport.md

 :::info important

-You must install Harvester v1.4.0 and Rancher v2.8 or v2.9 to leverage the improved vGPU tracking and allocation mechanism.
+You must install Harvester v1.4.0 and Rancher v2.8 or v2.9 to fully leverage the improved vGPU tracking and allocation mechanism.
 If you upgrade Rancher but continue to use a Harvester version that does not contain the enhancements, Harvester is unable to track vGPU profiles that you assign to virtual machines using the upgraded Rancher UI.

 :::